 How did you get to where you are in your career?
 Did you attend college and if so, where?

 I had several experiences that informed my career journey after MPA.
 I attended Carleton College and graduated with a degree in history.
 During my four years there, I worked at the Center for Community and Civic Engagement as an Education Fellow.
 With this experience, I learned how much I loved educating and working with college students.
 After graduation, I lived in the Czech Republic for a year and taught on a Fulbright grant.
 This experience taught me how to think innovatively, as I was the only foreigner in my town, and I was tasked with creating a yearlong curriculum from scratch.
 When I eventually started my Master’s Degree in Higher Education and Student Affairs at Ohio State, I worked in the Office of Student Philanthropy, supporting philanthropy-focused curriculum design for college students and leading event planning efforts for large and small fundraisers alongside students.
-In my current role, I regularly create curriculum, event plan alongside students and faculty, and must think strategically, particularly as my position is new to the College.
-I credit a lot of these former positions and former colleagues in developing these skills in me and in showing me that higher education is a perfect industry for me.
+In my current role, I regularly create curriculum, plan events alongside students and faculty, and think strategically, particularly as my position is new to the College.
+I credit a lot of these former positions and former colleagues for developing these skills in me and showing me that higher education is a perfect industry for me.

 How did your MPA experience prepare you for your life today?
 How did MPA help you dream big and do right?